openstack-infra/system-config/doc/source/running-your-own.rst

   * opencontrailwatch creates an rss feed of the unified changes from many projects - it is entirely optional.

-  * The cla files should be skipped or forked; they are specific to OpenStack.
+  * The cla files should be skipped or forked; they are specific to OpenContrail.

-  * The title and page-bkg are OpenStack specific and should be replaced.
+  * The title and page-bkg are OpenContrail specific and should be replaced.

-  * The GerritSite.css is OpenStack specific - it references the opencontrail-page-bkg image.
+  * The GerritSite.css is OpenContrail specific - it references the opencontrail-page-bkg image.

   * The gerritsyncusers cron reference can be dropped.